How To Climb Smoothly?

 Watch a graceful climber and you’ll notice that she’ll slow down and study the next sequence of moves from a relative rest position.
 Then, once she begins to move again, she’ll commit without hesitation to each move.
 It’s as if she has glue on her front points and picks.
 She does not stop and “shop around” for holds.

-Never Underestimate the Powerful Tools of Visualization and Breath
+Climb Smoothly with the Powerful Tools of Visualization and Breath